pagkly/Zed/Investopedia3/Slippage Definition.md

 Slippage Definition
 ## What is Slippage?

 Slippage refers to the difference between the expected price of a trade and the price at which the trade is executed.
-Slippage can occur at any time but is most prevalent during periods of higher [volatility](https://www.investopedia.com/terms/v/volatility.asp) when [market orders](https://www.investopedia.com/terms/m/marketorder.asp) are used.
-It can also occur when a large order is executed but there isn't enough volume at the chosen price to maintain the current [bid/ask spread](https://www.investopedia.com/terms/b/bid-askspread.asp).
+Slippage can occur at any time but is most prevalent during periods of higher [[volatility]](https://www.investopedia.com/terms/v/volatility.asp) when [[market orders]](https://www.investopedia.com/terms/m/marketorder.asp) are used.
+It can also occur when a large order is executed but there isn't enough volume at the chosen price to maintain the current [[bid/ask spread]](https://www.investopedia.com/terms/b/bid-askspread.asp).

 ## How Does Slippage Work?